Using The Production Preparation Process To Innovate

 Most important, though, is that the four lines enable Ariens to realize its goal of one-piece flow in production of walk-behind lawn and garden and snow thrower products.
 This is achieved by kitting all the parts needed to build a product on two racks.
 One rack holds all parts to be sprayed orange (or red, if they’re for one of the company’s commercial Gravely brand products) and one holds components to be sprayed black.
 Assembly cells are directly adjacent to the paint lines, enabling operators to simply push the two racks of finished parts across the aisle for immediate assembly.

-Built by Midwest Finishing Systems (Mishawaka, IN), each line features a five-stage washer/iron phosphate pretreatment; two powder booths, one for orange (or red) and one for black; and a gas-fired curing oven.
+Built by Midwest Finishing Systems, Inc. (Mishawaka, IN), each line features a five-stage washer/iron phosphate pretreatment; two powder booths, one for orange (or red) and one for black; and a gas-fired curing oven.
 Pretreatment chemistry is supplied by Nalco Chemical Co.
 (Naperville, IL), the powder supplier is Valspar Corp.
-(Minneapolis, MN), and Nordson Corp.
-(Amherst, OH), built the booths, spray guns and gun controls.
+(Minneapolis, MN), and Nordson Corporation, Industrial Coating Systems (Amherst, OH), built the booths, spray guns and gun controls.

 The first of the four lines was installed in the spring of 2006, with the other three following over the next six months or so.
 “System 2 followed pretty closely on the heels of System 1,” Kriz recalls.
 “But we had some time to look at what we did right and wrong on System 1, then sit down with our suppliers and work out some of the bugs.
 Systems 3 and 4 went in pretty smoothly.”